ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-score-methodology.md

 search.appverid:
 - MOE150
 - MET150
-description: "Microsoft Compliance Manager is a workflow-based risk assessment tool in the Microsoft Service Trust Portal that enables you to track, assign, and verify your organization's regulatory compliance activities related to Microsoft Professional Services and Microsoft cloud services, such as Microsoft Office 365, Microsoft Dynamics 365, and Microsoft Azure."
+description: "Microsoft Compliance Manager is a free workflow-based risk assessment tool in the Microsoft Service Trust Portal.
+Compliance Manager enables you to track, assign, and verify regulatory compliance activities related to Microsoft cloud services."
 ---

 # Compliance Score Methodology

-The Compliance Score, like the Microsoft Secure Score, is similar to other behavior-based scoring systems; your organization's activity can increase its Compliance Score by performing activities related to data protection, privacy, and security.

 > [!NOTE]
 > The Compliance Score does not express an absolute measure of organizational compliance with any particular standard or regulation.
 It expresses the extent to which you have adopted controls which can reduce the risks to personal data and individual privacy.
 No service can guarantee that you are compliant with a standard or regulation, and the Compliance Score should not be interpreted as a guarantee in any way.

+The Compliance Manager dashboard displays a total compliance score for Assessments in each Assessment tile.
+This is the overall Compliance Score for the Assessment and is the accumulation of points received for each implemented and tested control in the Assessment.
+After adding a new Assessment, the Compliance Score has an initial value for the Microsoft managed controls that have been implemented by Microsoft and tested by independent third parties are already applied.

 Assessments in Compliance Manager are based on the shared responsibility model for cloud computing.
 In the shared responsibility model, Microsoft and each customer share responsibility for the protection of the customer's data when that data is stored in our cloud.